SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Ecosystem.md

   * **OXM** - gives us an abstraction layer for using Object/XML mapping implementations
   * **JMS** - provides features, related to the Java Messaging Service
   * **Transaction** - allows for programmatic/declarative transaction management

+- The **Test** module - contains the Test Framework that supports testing Spring components using JUnit or TestNG

 The Spring Platform consists of multiple projects, such as: